pseale/hot-takes-blog/content/posts/terraform-data-block-apocalypse.md

 This works great for a single resource!
 Great work--you're the best!

 So here's what we did next, when we realized we needed to reference the resource group name and location a bunch of times.
 So convenient!
 Let's call this scenario Impending Doom.
+This example is flawed, but **assume** the data block is needed.
+You can think up a real example.
+Like all those places you do it in your own terraform!

 ```hcl
 ##